Relevance-guided Supervision for OpenQA with ColBERT: Conclusion

 \section{Conclusion}

 We proposed \sysqa, an end-to-end system for OpenQA that employs the recent \sys{} retrieval model to improve both retriever modeling and supervision in OpenQA.
-We also developed a simple yet effective training procedure that relies on \sys{} to progressively improve the quality of the OpenQA training data, even without hand-labeled evidence passages.
-Our results show that \sys{} is highly effective for OpenQA retrieval; the proposed training paradigm can improve retrieval quality over existing training approaches by up to 6\% P@5 (absolute) and outperform the best existing retrievers by up to 10\% P@5 and 6\% P@20.
-As a result, an OpenQA pipeline that uses the proposed method attains state-of-the-art OpenQA results.
+To this end, we developed a simple yet effective training strategy that progressively improves the quality of the OpenQA training data, even without hand-labeled evidence passages.
+Our results show that \sys{} is highly effective for OpenQA retrieval; with the proposed training paradigm, \sysqa{} can improve retrieval quality over existing methods by over five Success@20 points and the resulting OpenQA pipeline attains state-of-the-art extractive OpenQA results across three popular datasets.

+\begin{footnotesize} \textbf{Acknowledgments:} We would like to thank Ashwin Paranjape for valuable discussions and feedback.
+This research was supported in part by affiliate members and other supporters of the Stanford DAWN project---Ant Financial, Facebook, Google, Infosys, NEC, and VMware---as well as Cisco, SAP, a Stanford HAI Cloud Credit grant from AWS, and the NSF under CAREER grant CNS-1651570.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation. \end{footnotesize}